Cray-HPE/docs-csm/operations/security_and_authentication/Troubleshoot_Kyverno_Configuration_manually.md

 ./k8s_kyverno_pods_running.sh -p
 ```

-This test case will list the expected Kyverno pods in running state.
+This will list the expected Kyverno pods in running state.

 ## Check if Kyverno policy report doesn’t have Failures, Warnings, Errors and Skipped policies count.